pmc-muchiri/yolo/README.md

 3. **Infrastructure Provisioning with Terraform and Ansible**
 - Combines Terraform for resource provisioning and Ansible for post-deployment configuration, achieving end-to-end automation.

+4. **Kubernetes Deployment**
+- Covers deploying your microservices in a Kubernetes cluster, including Services, StatefulSets, and Ingress.

 ## 1. Containerized Orchestration with Docker
 ## Getting Started